jaygala25/Data-Visualization-with-Python/README.md

 # Data-Visualization-with-Python
-The repository contains various data visualization plots using python.
+The repository contains various data visualization plots, plotted using python visualization libraries such as Matplotlib, seaborn and folium.